spcl/dace/doc/frontend/pysupport.rst

 Core Python Language Support
 ============================

 This document describes in detail which features of Python are supported by the Data-Centric Python-Frontend.
-It does not include features supported by :doc:`preprocessing`.
 The comparison is made against the `Python Language Reference <https://docs.python.org/3/reference>`_.

 NOTE: This document has to be updated.